 In March 2020, we acquired an exclusive worldwide license to develop and commercialize novel drug candidates targeting positive allosteric modulators (PAMs) of the muscarinic M1 receptor with the potential to treat a range of central nervous system (CNS) disorders, from Vanderbilt University.
 Under the agreement, we obtained exclusive worldwide rights to certain highly selective M1 PAMs, which represent a promising approach for improving cognitive function and other neuropsychiatric symptoms in patients suffering from CNS disorders.
-The agreement includes a portfolio of candidates, with molecules at various stages of testing, including a lead compound in early Phase 1 testing, several additional compounds in pre-clinical development as well as any additional compounds generated in an ongoing discovery program.
+The agreement includes a portfolio of candidates, with molecules at various stages of testing, including the lead compound, ACP-319, in early Phase 1 testing, and several additional compounds in pre-clinical development as well as any additional compounds generated in an ongoing discovery program.